flutter/website/src/content/ui/adaptive-responsive/input.md

 [`MouseRegion`]: {{site.api}}/flutter/widgets/MouseRegion-class.html
 [`Shortcuts`]: {{site.api}}/flutter/widgets/Shortcuts-class.html

-#### Controlling traversal order
+### Controlling traversal order

-To get more control over the order that widgets are focused on when the user presses tab, you can use [`FocusTraversalGroup`][] to define sections of the tree that should be treated as a group when tabbing.
+To get more control over the order that widgets are focused on when the user tabs through, you can use [`FocusTraversalGroup`][] to define sections of the tree that should be treated as a group when tabbing.